Vinnies Christmas Appeal 2019

 Christmas should be a time of joy and celebration, but for thousands of families it means nothing but hunger, hardship and stress.

-We've developed some resources for your students to give them some insights into what it means to go without, click on the links below to download.
+We've developed some resources for your students to give them some insights into what it means to go without, plus ideas for collections; click on the links below to download.

 Other ways to get involved:

 If you'd like to get your school involved in supporting Vinnies by way of a fundraiser, food drive, clothing drive or something else, complete and return THIS FORM, and we we will contact you to discuss how we can work together.

 The St Vincent de Paul Society is challenging schools and their students to take a positive stand against poverty by helping us to rebuild lives.

 Across SA, the Society has over 3,000 members and volunteers who continue the vital work of visiting people in their homes, providing assistance and friendship.
 This year approximately 20,000 visits will be made to homes, nursing homes, hospitals and prisons.